JulianAssmann/flutter_background/README.md

 It achieves this functionality by running an [Android foreground service](https://developer.android.com/guide/components/foreground-services) in combination with a [partial wake lock](https://developer.android.com/training/scheduling/wakelock#cpu) and [disabling battery optimizations](https://developer.android.com/training/monitoring-device-state/doze-standby#support_for_other_use_cases) in order to keep the flutter isolate running.

 **Note:** This plugin currently only works with Android.
-PRs for iOS are very welcome, although I am not sure if a similiar effect can be achieved with iOS at all.
+PRs for iOS are very welcome, although I am not sure if a similar effect can be achieved with iOS at all.

 ## Getting started